maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

   - Kubernetes
   - Serverless options like Cloud Run, Azure Container Instances, or Amazon ECS
 - In this tutorial, a process work pool named "Zoom pool" is created for local execution.
-- Workers pull tasks from the work pool and execute flows, enabling distributed or parallel processing    .
+- Workers pull tasks from the work pool and execute flows, enabling distributed or parallel processing.

 #### Deploying the Flow